 During adult life, people with ADHD can suffer from additional, sometimes severe problems.
 They may become addicted to drugs or get involved in crime, they can find it difficult to hold down a job, and they can have wide-ranging emotional and social difficulties, as well as personality disorders.

-There is no cure for ADHD, though both medical and psychological treatments can help control symptoms.
+Both medical and psychological treatments can help control symptoms.
 Around one third of children seem to grow out of their disorder during adolescence, but the others find their ADHD persists into adult life.
 A key question is ‘Why?’
 Finding the answer could lead to ways to help more children overcome ADHD.

 What is the project trying to achieve?